neelisneel/Android-Arcade/README.md

-# Arcade-App
+# GameCentre
 An Arcade application containing a collection of three games: Snake, Sliding Tiles, and Blocks.
+Final project for CSC207

+# Creators
+Neel Patel, Nancy Zhao, Lance Oribello, Ishan Sharma

 # Using the Application